pagkly/Zed/Investopedia3/Taxpayer.md

 Two taxpayers that wed by the end of the tax year can file their tax returns jointly.
 When filing under [married filing jointly](https://www.investopedia.com/terms/m/mfj.asp) status, couples can record their respective incomes and deductions on the same tax return.
 A joint tax return will often provide a bigger [tax refund](https://www.investopedia.com/terms/t/tax-refund.asp) or a lower [tax liability](https://www.investopedia.com/terms/t/taxliability.asp).8

 Married filing jointly is best if only one spouse has a significant income.
-If both spouses work and the income and [itemized deductions](https://www.investopedia.com/terms/i/itemizeddeduction.asp) are large and very unequal, [it may be more advantageous to file separately](https://www.investopedia.com/articles/tax/08/file-seperately.asp).
+If both spouses work and the income and [itemized deductions](https://www.investopedia.com/terms/i/itemizeddeduction.asp) are large and very unequal, [[it may be more advantageous to file separately]](https://www.investopedia.com/articles/tax/08/file-seperately.asp).

 _Married Taxpayer Filing Separately_

-[Married filing separately](https://www.investopedia.com/terms/m/mfs.asp) is a tax status used by married taxpayers who choose to record their respective incomes, [deductions](https://www.investopedia.com/terms/t/tax-deduction.asp), and credits on separate tax returns.
+[Married filing separately](https://www.investopedia.com/terms/m/mfs.asp) is a tax status used by married taxpayers who choose to record their respective incomes, [[deductions]](https://www.investopedia.com/terms/t/tax-deduction.asp), and credits on separate tax returns.
 Married filing separately may be appealing to couples who find that combining their income pushes them into a higher tax bracket than either of them would be in if they filed separately.
 There is a potential tax advantage to filing separately when one spouse has significant medical expenses, miscellaneous itemized deductions, or certain available credits.9

 _Widower_